tkmce-mca/Phishing-Website/README.md

 ***03/09/2019***

 What has done on previous week?
- + Build the User Interface.
+ + Build the User Interface (uploaded in folder miniproject named index.php).
  + Studied python.

  Plan for next week?